 Inform the student before they disclose any more information that you have an obligation as a Puget Sound employee to tell someone about the sexual misconduct.
-If they prefer to have a completely confidential conversation, direct the student to Strictly Confidential resources.
+If they prefer to have a completely confidential conversation, direct the student to these resources.
 If they are OK with you letting relevant administrators know, then you should inform your department chair, Provost Laura Behling, or Deputy Title IX Coordinator Sandra Braedt within 24-48 hours, or sooner if the incident requires urgent attention.

 What types of incidents of sexual misconduct do I need to report?
+Examples are provided here.